-1.1 Using hyperspectral infrared radiance observations directly for climate trending require large computational resources, that preclude full dataset re-processing to help fully understand trends.
-In this paper we use an approach purpose-designed to produce climate anomalies and trends directly from infrared radiance observations.
-We work exclusively in radiance space and form either anomalies or trends from the underlying well characterized and understood radiances (Strow & DeSouza-Machado, 2020), in order to do a geophysical trend or anomaly retrieval.
+1.1 Using hyperspectral infrared radiance observations directly for climate trending

+This paper introduces novel AIRS temperature and water vapor satellite retrievals specifically tailored for climate analysis, and evaluates them relative to a suite of legacy Level 2/3 satellite and reanalysis data products.
+We have designed an algorithm that remains in hyperspectral infrared radiance time series space to the maximum extent possible, preserving the full thermodynamic and trace gas information contained in the well-characterized and understood AIRS radiances, before performing a thermodynamic trend retrieval using a well understood algorithm (Strow & DeSouza-Machado, 2020; X. Huang et al., 2023).
 Moreover, our novel approach has zero temperature a-priori and minimal water vapor a-priori.
 This completely sidesteps time variability and the accuracy of the a-priori which causes errors in the retrievals, and ensures our work examines trends directly inferred from the radiances versus those from traditional methods.
 This leads to more unbiased results that directly highlight the conditions (for example stratospheric water vapor) where the sensor has limited sensitivity.
-The work presented here, once the averaged/sorted observations are available, can be processed in hours to days, and can be duplicated by small research groups with ease.